vimalathithan17/quantum-classification-train/PERFORMANCE_EXTENSIONS.md

   Input(100) → Hidden(512) → Hidden(256) → Output(256)
   ```

 - **Input > 256**: Also fine.
-For example, if GeneExp has 10,000 features, the encoder compresses it to 256-dim:
+For example, if GeneExpr has 10,000 features, the encoder compresses it to 256-dim:
   ```
   Input(10000) → Hidden(512) → Hidden(256) → Output(256)
   ```